Ableton vs Logic. A comprehensive comparison in 2021.

 - favorable export and import audio controls

-Ableton Live and Logic Pro are two widely used and popular DAWs.
-In this writing we will focus on comparing Ableton vs Logic.
+Ableton Live and Logic Pro X are two widely used and popular DAWs.
+In this writing, we will focus on comparing Ableton vs Logic.

 Ableton Live, a music sequencer and DWA that can be used on both MAC and PC.
 The present version of the music program is Ableton 9 that was released in 2013.
-The application was designed on the DJ’ing and ESM (Electronic Dance Music) in mind.
+The application was designed with DJ’ing and ESM (Electronic Dance Music) in mind.

 One of the astonishing features of the program is its user interface.
 After installing and opening the program, you will find an excellent user-friendly session-view that helps you to store your audio clips easily.
 You can also add folders from your MAC or PC easily.